John-Cavalcanti/ChallengeTekna/README.md

 pip --version
 ```

+---

-### 2 - Preparing the enviroment
+### 2 - Preparing the environment

-We are gonna use venv to keep an isolate enviroment so we can instaal dependencies without setting them globally and our application can run smoothly.
+We are gonna use venv to keep an isolate environment so we can install dependencies without setting them globally and our application can run smoothly.

 On ubuntu run the code below to install venv :